Race, Cafe & Custom

 The bike started up as a 1976 R60/6 bought in Belgium and I have owned the bike since 1985.
 It was converted to

-touring bike to this cafe version.
-It is running now on 900cc, 44/42 valves, 40mm Bings, std. cam but lightened
+the watercooling in 1986 and brought up to 750cc.
+Since then it has gotten through constant modifications, from a touring bike to this cafe version.
+It is running now on 900cc, 44/42 valves, 40mm Bings, std. cam but lightened flywheel & electronic ignition from Kallenbach.
+Gearbox is a 1992 R100R, final drive is 34/11.
+Throttle

 linkage is home made, one of the best improvements I have made on the bike.
 I have not seen any other 2v BMW